gdamjan/flask-totp-qrcode-login-demo/README.md

 ## OTP auth app

-The flask app (siting on the `/_auth` path) allows users to login with a username and a TOTP token, to logout (clears the session) and setup their user and token.
-Before the user is created they must confirm they setup theirs TOTP app corectly by entering the valid token.
+The flask app (at the `/_auth` path) allows users to login with a username and a TOTP token, to logout (clears the session and cookies) and to setup their user and token.
+Before the user is created they must confirm they've setup theirs TOTP app correctly by entering a valid token.

-Users and their OTP secrets are stored in a runtime dictionary for the demo.
+Users and their OTP secrets are stored in a runtime dictionary for this demo.
+In a more serious application they would be stored in a database, and passwords would be used too.

-The session is the default secure cookie based client side session from flask.

 ## uwsgi proxy, routing and rpc